-As sophisticated as it looks and sounds, this gorgeous dessert is so simple to make.
+As sophisticated as it looks and sounds, Chocolate Lava Cake is so simple to make.
 Like 20-minute and 7-ingredient type of simple.
 And that 7-ingredient even includes the ice cream.

-To make this, all you need are two 6oz ramekins, a whisk, two medium bowls, and the ingredients listed.
+To make molten chocolate lava cake with ice cream, all you need are two 6oz ramekins, a whisk, two medium bowls, and the ingredients listed.
 And about 20 minutes of your time.

 Prepare to be blown away.